Uvula: Variation

 A bifid or bifurcated uvula is a split or cleft uvula.
 Newborns with cleft palate often also have a split uvula.
 The bifid uvula results from incomplete fusion of the palatine shelves but it is considered only a slight form of clefting.
 Bifid uvulas have less muscle in them than a normal uvula, which may cause recurring problems with middle ear infections.
 While swallowing, the soft palate is pushed backwards, preventing food and drink from entering the nasal cavity.
-If the soft palate cannot touch the back of the throat while swallowing, food and drink can enter the nasal cavity.
+When the soft palate fails to close against the back of the throat during swallowing, food and liquid may pass into the nasal cavity.
 Splitting of the uvula occurs infrequently but is the most common form of mouth and nose area cleavage among newborns.
 Bifid uvula occurs in about 2% of the general population, although some populations may have a high incidence, such as Native Americans who have a 10% rate.

 Bifid uvula is a common symptom of the rare genetic syndrome Loeys–Dietz syndrome, which is associated with an increased risk of aortic aneurysm.

 Function

 During swallowing, the soft palate and the uvula move together to close off the nasopharynx, and prevent food from entering the nasal cavity.

 It has also been proposed that the abundant amount of thin saliva produced by the uvula serves to keep the throat well lubricated.

 It has a function in speech as well.
 In many languages, a range of consonant sounds, known as uvular consonants, are articulated by creating a constriction of airflow between the uvula and the back of the tongue.
 The voiced uvular trill, written [ʀ] in the International Phonetic Alphabet, is one example; it is used in French, Arabic and Hebrew, among other languages.
-Due to the large amount of saliva produced from glands in the uvula that are absent in other mammals, it has been suggested that the uvula is an accessory speech organ.
+It has been suggested that the uvula is an accessory speech organ.

 Stimulation of the uvula also causes the gag reflex to initiate.
 This is often a problem for people with uvula piercings, and a common method of inducing vomiting.

+It also acts as a food sensor/guard that aids in breathing between mouthfuls, stopping small pieces of food from being inhaled, leading to choking.